NLnetLabs/routinator/source/manual-page.rst

              Log messages will be sent to the file specified through the log-file configuration file entry.

-      The default if this value is missing is, unsurprisingly, default.
+      The default if this value is missing is, unsurprisingly, *default*.

 log-file
       A string value containing the path to a file to which log messages will be